ham-radio-software/D-Rats/README.md

 The program is pretty much the one developed by Dan more than 10 years ago based on libraries by the python community which – in many cases - are not supported anymore by anybody –  not to mention that the operating system itself changed multiple times, and each of us has a different footprint of applications installed, making each execution situation different.
 So there is no promise from me that it will work on your PC.

-Recompiling it (even unchanged) nowdays for Windows has been challenging and implied going back to windows XP to ensure compatibility and a lot of hours of tests and investigation, I am glad it works for me and some others.
+Recompiling it (even unchanged) nowadays for Windows has been challenging and implied going back to windows XP to ensure compatibility and a lot of hours of tests and investigation, I am glad it works for me and some others.

-It was difficult to get it work on my PC (Win10 and XP) with full access to logs and realtime control of what happens (e.g. clicking on some d-rats button, and looking d-rats behaviour result and logs to sort out thinkgs).
+It was difficult to get it work on my PC (Win10 and XP) with full access to logs and realtime control of what happens (e.g. clicking on some d-rats button, and looking d-rats behavior result and logs to sort out things).

 If in your case it does not work, that is an unhappy case which I feel it will continue not working until some magic happens (in particular if there is no valuable feedback provided to understand why it failed).